Laserglow Technologies

-Laserglow Technologies is an optoelectronics company headquartered in Toronto, Ontario, Canada, specializing in the sale of lasers, particularly DPSS and collimated diode lasers.
+Laserglow Technologies is a Canadian optoelectronics company headquartered in Toronto, Ontario, Canada, specializing in the sale of lasers, particularly DPSS and collimated diode lasers.

 The company markets laser systems and components (including laser pointers, portable lasers, and Laboratory/OEM lasers), laser alignment products, optics, and laser accessories, which are used in industry, education and scientific research.
 The legal entity is called Laserglow.com Ltd., whereas elsewhere the company always refers to itself as Laserglow Technologies or simply Laserglow.

 History

 Laserglow initially began as a supplier of laser equipment to the educational and hobbyist market.
 The demand quickly grew in the industrial and scientific markets for laser equipment which led Laserglow to become incorporated in 2005.
 Laserglow now provides laser systems to a wide variety of scientific fields, including optical imaging, optogenetics, and particle image velocimetry.
 The company also has a strong social standing due to various contributions to local and international charities, including Kiva and the Stephen Lewis Foundation.